ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 even if an endpoint would not otherwise send SCONE packets, endpoints can send a SCONE packet any time they send a QUIC PATH_CHALLENGE or PATH_RESPONSE frame.
-This applies to both client and server endpoints.
+This applies to both client and server endpoints, but only if the peer has sent the transport parameter; see {{tp}}.

 # Deployment